Pattern-avoiding stabilized-interval-free permutations: Introduction

 In this paper, we enumerate pattern-avoiding \sif permutations for classical and pairs of patterns of size 3.
 Several authors have studied pattern avoidance for indecomposable permutations (see e.g.\ \cite{GKZ16}) and for derangements (see \cite{RSZ03,Eli04}), but there seems to be no results in the literature pertaining to \sif permutations.
 For basic definitions and standard notation regarding permutation patterns, we refer the reader to the book by Kitaev \cite{Kitaev11}.
+Let us recall that for a permutation $\sigma = \sigma(1)\cdots\sigma(n)$, its reverse is the permutation $r(\sigma)=\sigma(n)\cdots\sigma(1)$ and its complement is the permutation $c(\sigma)=(n+1-\sigma(1))\cdots (n+1-\sigma(n))$.
+We let $\sigma^{-1}$ denote the inverse of $\sigma$ and $\sigma^{rc}=r(c(\sigma))$.

 We denote by $\Sif_n(\sigma)$ the set of \sif permutations of size $n$ that avoid the pattern $\sigma$.
 Note that stabilized intervals are preserved under the inverse and reverse complement maps.
 As a consequence, we have the basic Wilf equivalence relations